Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games: Data Collection

 \paragraph{LLM datasets} To solve the human choice prediction task without using human-generated data in the train set, we created an LLM-generated dataset by replicating the human dataset data collection process, and replacing human DMs with LLMs.
 To do so, we implemented an identical pipeline with the exact same set of experts, hotels, and game parameters ($T$, $R$ and $\tau$).
-We utilized 5 different state-of-the-art LLMs to generate the LLM datasets: Google's Chat-Bison \cite{anil2023palm} and Gemini-1.5 \cite{gemini_team_gemini_2024}, Alibaba's Qwen-2 72B \cite{yang_qwen2_2024}, and Meta's Llama-3 70B and 8B \cite{bhatt2024cyberseceval2widerangingcybersecurity}, all in their chat versions.
+We utilized 5 different state-of-the-art LLMs to generate the LLM datasets: Google's Chat-Bison \shortcite{anil2023palm} and Gemini-1.5 \shortcite{gemini_team_gemini_2024}, Alibaba's Qwen-2 72B \shortcite{yang_qwen2_2024}, and Meta's Llama-3 70B and 8B \shortcite{bhatt2024cyberseceval2widerangingcybersecurity}, all in their chat versions.
 Similarly to the human choice dataset, each LLM-based player played two games against each expert (unless the LLM player completed the stage in the first game).
 We repeat this process over and over to create many LLM players.
-The prompt given to the LLMs is similar to the instructions and messages presented to the human players in the mobile application developed by \citet{shapira2023human}.
-Appendix \ref{app:data} contains this prompt, as well as a conversation example.
+The prompt given to the LLMs is similar to the instructions and messages presented to the human players in the mobile application developed by \citet{shapira2025human}.
+Appendix \ref{app:conversasion} contains this prompt, as well as a conversation example.

-As elaborated in Appendix \ref{app:personas}, we have used a persona diversification technique to enrich the LLM-generated dataset.\footnote{Similar techniques were shown to be effective in previous work, e.g. \citet{choi2024beyond,chen2024persona, taubenfeld2024systematicbiasesllmsimulations}.} The core idea is to induce a variety of behavioral patterns among the LLM players by slightly varying their prompts, creating different persona types (e.g., adding specific instructions regarding different aspects of the hotel they especially care about).
-This turned out to be effective in reducing the required number of LLM players needed to achieve a certain level of accuracy (compared to data collected without persona diversification).
-Appendix \ref{app:personas} also specifies additional dataset statistics.
+\paragraph{Persona diversification} To diversify the LLM-generated dataset, we have associated each LLM player with a \emph{persona}.
+Each persona type specifies a typical behavior the LLM is instructed to follow.
+This is implemented by simply concatenating a sentence to the beginning of the initial prompt of the LLM player, that specifies the required behavior.
+For example, for the \texttt{optimistic} persona type, the initial prompt contains the game instructions (as they were written for the human players), followed by the following instruction: \emph{``behave like an optimistic person``}.